 Of species placed provisionally in Toninia by Hitch et al. (2009), T. squalescens and T. thiopsora have \pm conglutinated paraphyses without a swollen apical cell and pigmented cap and asci without an ocular chamber.
-Molecular data contributed by Kistenich et al. (2018) demonstrate that neither belong in the Ramalinaceae, but appropriate generic placements were not suggested and they are retained here pending further research.
+Molecular data contributed by Kistenich et al. (2018) demonstrate that neither belong in the Ramalinaceae, and the former has now been moved to Gilbertaria [Lecanorales: Sphaerophoraceae] by Svensson et al. (2022); see also Cannon et al. (2022).
+An appropriate generic placements has not yet been suggested for T. thiopsora and it is retained here pending further research.
 A third species in this category, T. tumidula, was transferred to Porpidinia by Timdal (2010), a genus placed in the Lecideaceae by Lücking et al. (2017).